TomasEkeli/TomasEkeli.github.io/docs/_posts/2023-03-12-devcontainers.md

 ### Starting development

-To actually start development I usually just open vscode to a recent project, but if you haven’t yet downloaded the project, or it’s slipped out of your recents:
+To actually start development I usually just open vscode to a recent project, but if you haven't yet downloaded the project, or it's slipped out of your list of recent projects:

 ```bash
 # on your windows host-machine